 A. There are many reasons for sinus and nasal congestion and pain.
 These can relate directly to the sinuses, or be caused by nasal congestion from swelling of the turbinates.
 Turbinate swelling has many causes such as from allergies.
 Also, facial pain and congestion can be due to non-sinus problems.
 Balloon Sinuplasty is a safe and effective method to open obstructed sinuses.
 You should seek a physician skilled in the use of Balloon Sinuplasty to determine if you are a candidate.

 Q. I am a candidate for Balloon Sinuplasty based on recurrent sinus infections of the maxillary sinuses.
 After an initial evaluation, the ENT surgeon indicated that she would be unable to access my left maxillary sinus due to a moderately deviated septum and recommended that I consider a septoplasty procedure to correct the deviation.
 I was wondering if the Acclarent system is able to navigate around a moderately deviated septum.
 Thanks.

-A. The Acclarent Balloon Sinuplasty technologies can effectively reach and access tight and narrow spaces and is an excellent way to manage many cases of persistent maxillary sinusitis.
+A. The Acclarent Balloon Sinuplasty technologies can effectively reach and access tight and narrow spaces and is an excellent way to relieve obstructions associated with persistent maxillary sinusitis.
 There are times when a severely deviated septum will make that access difficult and the septum must be corrected.
 Your physician has the best ability to determine if a septoplasty is needed and can base this on a combination of your medical history, your examination, and your computed tomographic (CT) scans.

 Q. I am scheduled to have Balloon Sinuplasty on Friday, under local anesthesia.
 I am concerned about "being awake".
 Should I be?